Entries by Herb Stevens

 The Sking Weatherman April 1, 2022

-The Skiing Weatherman 4/1 West favored for snow…East hangs on In my last installment, I discussed the extreme back and forth nature of the winter in much of the country, as well as the transition of the upper air pattern to a typical springtime short wavelength configuration that helps to sustain a rapid back and forth sequence of weather systems.
-[Read More…]
+In my last installment, I discussed the extreme back and forth nature of the winter in much of the country, as well as the transition of the upper air pattern to a typical springtime short wavelength configuration that helps to sustain a rapid back and forth sequence of weather systems.
+For the next 10 days […]

 The Skiing Weatherman March 18, 2022